temez26/temez26/README.md

 ## Hi there 👋

-I'm Teemu Kalmari, a student at Lab Amk, currently studying software engineering.
+I'm Teemu Kalmari, a student at Lab university of applied sciences, currently studying software engineering.
 Welcome to my GitHub profile!

 ### 🌱 I'm currently working on